ericnograles/chain-reaction.web/readme.md

     * **index.js**: A supporting file run by the [Webpack Mocha Loader](https://github.com/webpack/mocha-loader) of `webpack.tests.config.js` that dynamically brings in all `.test.js` files
     * **setup.js**: A supporting file used by `npm test` to bring in [jsdom](https://github.com/tmpvar/jsdom) so that unit tests can run from the command line for CI purposes
 * **webpack.node.js**: If you prefer your Webpack run through Node itself, use this file

+## Components vs. Containers

+In practice, Components and Containers are fundamentally similar.
+Both are extensions of a React Component.
+However, there is a key distinction between the two architecturally.

+### Containers

+The primary role of a Container is twofold: to group Components together and to be stateful.
+Typical use cases of a Container can be:

+* The entry point of a `react-router` route, as defined in `/src/containers/App.js`
+* The root of a complex hierarchy of Components within another Container

+There generally is no hard and fast rule about how you should decompose Containers into sub-Containers.
+A litmus test could be if you're finding that a Container is growing in size in terms of state and action management, that could be a good time to consider decomposing Components into sub-Containers.

+### Components

+The primary role of a Component is simply visual.
+A Component remains stateless and gets its data passed down via `props` from their parent Containers.

 ## Unit Tests